 The boy's team tries to keep the same uniform for a period of at least three years.
 The only item that we add each year is a traveling t-shirt.
 A full uniform will include a competition jersey, competition shorts, team duffel bag, traveling shirt and a warmup top.
 Crenshaws will order these items in the early fall.
 Cost for these items is around $125+.
 Parents will generally order workout grips for their child.
 We will supply order forms on these items.
 These additional items may cost $50.
 When possible, pre-used items may be purchased from ex-team members.
 Uniform ordering time is late September.
 Crenshaws does not make a profit on any uniform ordering.
 The girl's team follows much of the same guidelines with the exception of their competition leotard that is changed annually.

 Crenshaws competes under the rules and guidelines of the USA Gymnastics.
 This is the organization which fields a team for all of the major national and international meets including the Olympics.
 A set of compulsory routines, Level 4-Elite are prepared by this organization.
-Most boys and girls entering the program will begin competition at the Level 4 level.
-At the Level 4 & 6, the routines are an exact set of skills or compulsories.
+Most boys and girls entering the program will begin competition at the Level 3 or 4 level.
+At the 3-6 Levels, the routines are an exact set of skills or compulsories.
 Level 7-Elite routines involve the gymnasts and coaches to prepare their own "optional" routines under certain skill requirements.
 Each fall our gymnasts join the USAG which will cost about $54 per year.

 At the beginning levels, girls and boys workout three times per week for a couple of hours each day.
 As they move up to higher levels, Crenshaws will add additional days.
 Somewhere around 12 years of age, and a few years of experience, they are moved to senior team and will begin working 5-6 days per week for 3 hours per day.
 In the summer, the upper level boys may have workouts in the morning.
 Workouts are physical.
 Kids will come home with bumps and bruises or "rips" on their hands.
 We work very hard to insure the safety of each gymnast and have a VERY LOW accident rate.
 Except for minor bumps, it is generally the rule that the gymnasts will go the entire year without even medium injuries.
 Kids who are bothered by minor problems in workouts will be allowed to work around these problems.